Induced cosmological anisotropy by a gauge-gravity interaction: Numerical solutions

 From the zeroth-order equations we can solve the isotropic part of the scale factor $\alpha^{(0)}$ from the zeroth-order Einstein equations.
 Here we have imposed boundary condition at the isotropic fixed point and solved the evolution of the Einstein equations.
 The evolution of the zeroth order scalar and the gauge fields, $\phi^{(0)}$ and $\psi^{(0)}$ respectively.

 The second order differential equations governing the evolution of the Einstein equations, 1-form gauge fields and the scalars are roughly damped harmonic oscillators, the solutions of which contain both growing and decaying modes; however, to be consistent with observations of the late-time universe, the evolution should settle down to homogeneous and isotropic solutions, viz.
 FLRW universe.
-In our numerical solutions we retain the decaying solutions. \\
+In order to keep consistency with the cosmic no-hair theorem (the scalar/hairy solution should decay at late times) we have imposed the boundary condition at ($t \sim 20$ Gyr); the evolution at early times is governed by the Einstein equations.